Susan Loy: Moving to the Czech Republic

+Loy and her husband received their first long-stay visa in April 2018.
+The Czech Unitarian Church sponsored their visa.
+Her artwork was described and pictured in the 2019 publication Tvůrčí život.

+Loy made two presentations on Transcendentalism and nature at conferences in Prague in 2019 and 2022.

+The Czech Flower Alphabet

+Loy's major project for the Czech Unitarian Church was commemorating the Flower Communion introduced by Norbert Čapek in 1923.
+She decided to create a painting incorporating a flower for every letter of the Czech alphabet and a quotation from Čapek.

+As a non-Czech speaker, her first challenge was determining how many letters are in the Czech alphabet?
+When Loy posed this question to Czechs, “…they would pause and look at me with a curious expression, and then they would begin counting on their hands, or they would discuss it.”
+Eventually, Loy learned that the answer is “...anywhere between 28 and 42 letters, depending on how you count the diacritical marks.

-Loy was granted a 2-year cultural visa, sponsored by the Czech Unitarian Church to commemorate the Flower Communion introduced by Norbert Čapek in 1923.
-On June 14, 2020 Loy unveiled a watercolor painting, titled Czech Flower Alphabet, so detailed that it took her two years to complete.
+On June 14, 2020, Loy unveiled a watercolor painting, titled Czech Flower Alphabet, so detailed that it took her two years to complete.
 Loy presented the painting at the annual Flower Communion in Čapek Hall in the Unitaria on Anenská in Prague 1.

 A video recorded an interview of Susan Loy in her Prague studio, conducted by art historian, Jana Ticha.
-The interview covers Loy’s connection to Čapek’s Flower Celebration, the research that she conducted in order to plan the watercolor painting, and the technique she used to create the painting.
+The interview covers Loy's connection to Čapek's Flower Celebration, the research that she conducted in order to plan the watercolor painting, and the technique she used to create the painting.